robinson-group/robinson-group.github.io/content/group_members/will_robinson.md

 If you'd like to know more, here's my academic life story:

-When I started me degree, I was quite interested in artificial photosynthesis.
+When I started my degree, I was quite interested in artificial photosynthesis.
 This interest first led me to working in the group of [Prof. Julia Weinstein](https://www.sheffield.ac.uk/mps/people/chemistry-staff/julia-weinstein) (University of Sheffield) for a year.
 I spent much of my time focussed on ligand